 Blind/Low Vision Accessibility

-Service animals are permitted at Natural Bridges Visitor Center, on all park trails, and in the backcountry.
-Owners are encouraged to identify their working service animal, such as with a vest.
+Service animals are welcome at Natural Bridges Visitor Center, on all park trails, and in the backcountry.
+We recommend you identify your working service animal, such as with a vest.
 Identification is not required, but helps prevent unwarranted "dog on trail" complaints from other visitors.
 There are no plastic bags provided at trailheads for waste products, so please bring your own.